RyanBoehnke/Basic_Path_Finding_Comparison/README.md

 # Basic_Path_Finding_Comparison
 A comparison of Dijkstra's Algorithm (DA), Greedy Best First Search (GBFS), and A* on a 256x256 pixel map.
-This represents an improvement over my basic A-Star_example project.
+Each test will randomly generate a new set of blockers for a given blocker percentage.

 The blank map file exists just to give a blank starting image to use.